CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 This step sets up the NetQ Cloud server.
 This process installs the NetQ Cloud server application to be able to receive and aggregate agent data and securely transport the data to the cloud associated with your account.

-- The bootstrap and install tarball files must be staged in either the local filesystem on netq-ts or on a remote HTTP server accessible from netq-ts.
+- You must stage the bootstrap and install tarball files in either the local filesystem on netq-ts or on a remote HTTP server accessible from netq-ts.
 See the {{<link text="previous section" title="#Staging the NetQ installation tarballs on the netq-ts" >}} for instructions.
-- The NetQ config-key associated with the NetQ site/premises that this simulation will occupy is required.
+- The NetQ configuration key associated with the NetQ site/premises that this simulation will occupy is required.
 You receive the key from Cumulus Networks by email as part of NetQ Cloud onboarding.

 For more complete information about installing NetQ, refer to the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/Prepare-Existing-NetQ-Appliance/" text="NetQ documentation" >}}.
 To complete the NetQ Cloud Server installation in the Cumulus demo topology, follow these steps:

-1. Perform the NetQ server bootstrap using the bootstrap tarball.
+1. Perform the NetQ server bootstrap with the bootstrap tarball.
 Use `eth0` as the interface identifier.
 This step takes a few minutes.

     ```
     vagrant@netq-ts:~$  netq bootstrap master interface eth0 tarball <URL-path>/netq-bootstrap-X.Y.Z.tgz